Johnson-Gage-Inspection-Inc/pdf_uploader/README.md

       </tr>
       <tr>
         <td><b><a href='https://github.com/Johnson-Gage-Inspection-Inc/pdf_uploader/blob/master/app/PurchaseOrders.py'>PurchaseOrders.py</a></b></td>
-        <td>- Maintains a dictionary of purchase orders (POs) and their corresponding service order IDs<br>- It retrieves data from an API, updates the dictionary with new PO numbers, and saves it to a compressed JSON file<br>- The code achieves this by utilizing an API token to fetch service orders, updating the dictionary based on the response, and compressing the updated dictionary for storage.</td>
+        <td>- Manages a dictionary of purchase orders (POs) and their corresponding service order IDs.<br>- Retrieves data from an API, updates the dictionary with new PO numbers, and saves it to a compressed JSON file.</td>
       </tr>
       </table>
     </blockquote>